-One of the more frustrating local diseases of ornamental cherry and plum trees is Black Scab.
+One of the more frustrating local diseases of ornamental cherry and plum trees is Black Knot.
 Customers frequently bring branches into the garden center with hard swollen blotches attached to it, hoping for a cure.

 Unfortunately, there is no easy save for trees with black knot.
 If caught early, it can be pruned off and pruning remains the only viable option for removing black knot.

 Here's what to do if you notice this fungal disease on one of your trees.

 First, it must be noted that this disease spreads easily, including via your pruner.
 So your pruner should be disinfected between each cut.
 The goal is to remove as much possible disease that can be reached, while reducing the spread of the fungus.

 Gradually the knots cut off the flow of water and nutrients to the rest of the plant, which is what cause the slow death of the plant if it isn't pruned off.

 There is a careful balance that must be maintained for the health of semi-dwarf fruit trees.
 Trimming off excess branches helps maintain the strength of the tree and keeps the size manageable for home gardeners.

 It's best to prune black knot in early spring.
 However, you can work on pruning off throughout the season once it is noticed on a plant.